-The easiest and quickest pressure cooker curry beef stew recipe that yields the best results.
-Simply dump everything into the pot and you’ll have melt-in-your-mouth beef smothered in a rich, thick sauce.
-So irresistible! {Gluten-Free adaptable}
+The easiest and quickest Instant Pot curry beef stew recipe that yields melt-in-your-mouth beef smothered in a rich, thick tomato curry sauce.
+Simply dump everything into the pot – no browning or sauce reducing required. {Gluten-Free Adaptable}

-I have to admit that in the past I’ve had my doubts about pressure cooker recipes.
-Especially for braised dishes and stews, I’ve sometimes found that the flavor falls flat compared to the stovetop method.
+I have to admit that in the past I had my doubts about beef stew made in an Instant Pot.
+Because I’ve sometimes found that the flavor falls flat compared to stew cooked on the stovetop.

-My latest experiments totally changed my mind about pressure cooking.
-I discovered that the biggest mistake that I used to make was – using the same amount of liquid when converting a recipe to the pressure cooker version.
+I discovered that the biggest mistake that I used to make was – using the same amount of liquid when converting a braising recipe to the pressure cooker version.
 This is a big no-no. Since the pressure cooker seals so well and very little liquid evaporates during cooking, using too much liquid results in watery food that is not well seasoned.

-On the other hand, if used properly, a pressure cooker can tremendously reduce your prep and cooking time and generate awesome results.
+If used properly, a pressure cooker can tremendously reduce your prep and cooking time, and also generate a super flavorful beef stew with a thick sauce.

 Why pressure cooker curry?